DiscordantST/Codewars6kyu/README.md

    942  -->  9 + 4 + 2 = 15  -->  1 + 5 = 6
 132189  -->  1 + 3 + 2 + 1 + 8 + 9 = 24  -->  2 + 4 = 6
 493193  -->  4 + 9 + 3 + 1 + 9 + 3 = 29  -->  2 + 9 = 11  -->  1 + 1 = 2

+- Who likes it?:

+You probably know the "like" system from Facebook and other pages.
+People can "like" blog posts, pictures or other items.
+We want to create the text that should be displayed next to such an item.
+Implement the function which takes an array containing the names of people that like an item.
+It must return the display text as shown in the examples:
+[]                                -->  "no one likes this"
+["Peter"]                         -->  "Peter likes this" ["Jacob", "Alex"]                 -->  "Jacob and Alex like this" ["Max", "John", "Mark"]           -->  "Max, John and Mark like this" ["Alex", "Jacob", "Mark", "Max"]  -->  "Alex, Jacob and 2 others like this"